g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 Here is the topology that we'll use today:
 <img width="1507" height="1138" alt="image" src="https://github.com/user-attachments/assets/516631b6-f67d-442b-a514-99307dff7a3a" />

+The situation is as follows, our customer wants to have connection layer 2 and layer 3 connection between the sites.
+And also wants to have connection to the internet.
+First, we'll configure a normal EVPN, and to provide internet access, we'll integrate the EVPN into L3VPN.
+All right, let's go.

 First things first, here is the table to follow to configure the EVPN:
 | CE Router | CE's IP Address | PE | PE-CE Interface | LACP  | VLAN ID | Default Gateway |
 | ----------- | ----------------- | ----------- | ------------------- | ----- | ------- | ---------------- |